cavo789/blog/blog/2024/01/28/planethoster-n0c-spam-roundcube-action/index.md

 If you get an error about `jq` please install it by running: `sudo apt-get update && sudo apt-get install jq` then start `./generate.sh` again.

-So now, you should have a new folder called `build` where the file `roundcube.save` has been created.
+So now, you should have a new folder called `build` where the file `roundcube.sieve` has been created.
 Open the file and check his content.
 It'll start with:

 ```text
 # rule:[Identify as spam: *.buzz]